 Projects with at least five residential units that also include at least one affordable residential unit are qualified to apply the State’s affordable housing regulations, which can be found in the California State Government Code Section 65915.
 Depending on the level and percentage of units that are affordable, projects are eligible to receive up to three development incentives.
 Projects may also apply parking requirements as dictated by this section instead of city parking requirements.

 Projects with four or less units

 Projects with less than five residential units that also include at least one affordable residential unit cannot use the state’s regulations.
 However, recognizing that most lots in the City are not sufficient in size to accommodate five or more units, the City has adopted development incentives for projects with less than five units.
-Please refer to Development Code Chapter 3, Section 3.20 for additional information.
+Please refer to the Development Code for additional information.